potential-winner/spork/README.md

 ## How to use

-Firstly you should enter spork's project directory and install virtualenv:
+Firstly you should install virtualenv:

 ```
-cd /spork's/project/directory
 pip install virtualenv
 ```

-Then initialize virtual environment to install there project required packages:
+Move into project directory then initialize virtual environment to install there project required packages:

 ```
+cd /spork's/project/directory
 virtualenv venv
 .\venv\Scripts\activate
 ```